How to Become Communication Engineer

 • Troubleshoot problems with existing systems

-• Develop new technologies that improve the quality of the designated services
+• Develop new technologies that improve the quality of the designated services.

-Qualification Required to Be a Communication Engineer
+Qualifications Required to Be a Communication Engineer

 1. Knowledge of the field